roesnera/roesnera/README.md

 😄 Pronouns: he/him/his

-🔭 I’m currently working on improving my TypeScript skills, learning Rust to eventually build a server from scratch, learning Go to make APIs, and making front-end and full stack projects to stay sharp!
+🔭 I’m currently working on improving my CI/CD skills by implementing a rigid deployment pipeline and testing suite on my current professional projects.

 Outside of work, I have a passion for staying active, I love to ride my bike 🚵, train in mma 🥊, play guitar 🎸, and read 📚.

-This summer, I am hoping to increase my free-dive depth to 50+ ft 🥽 in Lake Michigan.
+This winter I am training to be able to run a marathon in the fall of next year.

 ## Skills